vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_examples.md

 The Docker API for this VCH will be accessible at `https://dhcp-a-b-c.example.com:2376`.

-For more information about using auto-generated CA certificates, see the [Security Options section](vch_installer_options.md#security) in VCH Deployment Options.
+For more information about using auto-generated CA certificates, see the section [Restrict Access to the Docker API with Auto-Generated Certificates](vch_installer_options.md#restrict_auto) in VCH Deployment Options.

 ### Use Custom Server Certificates {#custom_cert}